Last updated February 18, 2022.

 Standel 1967 520-SV (for Vibrato) guitar.
 Note the replacement bezel for the neck pickup in stainless steel.

-The above pickup is a variation on the Model 2000 pickup.
+This pickup is a variation on the Model 2000 pickup, as fitted in the Standel 520-SV guitar above.

 Standel 1967 520-SV (for Vibrato) guitar (photo copyright Jon, Fine Art Limited, USA).